eth-sri/eth-sri.github.io/README.md

 To create a new publication:
 1. Create a reference name (e.g., jimmy2019ai).
 Use the same reference name in the html filename (e.g., jimmy2019ai.html), and for the 'ref' field in the front matter of the html file.
-2. If your publication is not already available on an external site, upload it as a PDF file to the `\papers` folder, and specify the file name for the 'paper' field in the front matter of the html file.
+2. Upload the publication on the file server and specify the full url as 'paper' field.
 If your publication is already uploaded to an external site, simply provide the URL for the 'paper' field.
 3. A talk is a recorded presentation for your publication, and it's always assumed to have been uploaded to an external site (e.g. Youtube).
 Provide its URL in the 'talk' field in the front matter of the html file.
-4. If you have presentation slides for your publication, and it's not already available on an external site, upload it as a PDF or presentation file to the `\slides` folder, and specify the file name for the 'slides' field in the front matter of the html file.
+4. If you have presentation slides for your publication, upload them on the file server and specify 'slides' field with their url.
-If your publication is already uploaded to an external site, simply provide the URL for the 'slides' field.

 ```yaml
 ---